-One of my favourite SEO tricks that has stood the test of time is to simply steal your competitors rankings.
+One of my favourite SEO tricks that has stood the test of time is to simply steal your rankings through competitor backlink analysis.

 You can even do it with a combination of free tools!

 Table Of Contents

 - How to steal rankings with competitor backlink analysis

 Do a search for any keyword on Google.

 Each of the sites in the top 10 search results have a backlink profile that pleases Google.